Ryan Jeffers Player Props: Twins vs. Tigers

 Ryan Jeffers At The Plate

-- Jeffers is batting .293 with 10 doubles, a triple, eight home runs and 21 walks.
+- Jeffers has 10 doubles, a triple, nine home runs and 21 walks while hitting .291.

-- Jeffers enters this game on a 12-game hitting streak.
-Over the course of his last games, he's hitting .421 with three homers.
+- Jeffers will look to extend his 13-game hitting streak.
+He's batting .368 with four homers over the course of his last outings.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.